 What first excited you about your current career?

-What work activities and rewards kept you motivated?
+What work activities and rewards keep you motivated?

 What tasks made you feel most alive?